j-k/number-pairings/README.md

 1. Make a folder
 2. Open a console in that new folder
-3. Install with: `npm install number-pairings` (ignore the error messages).
+3. Install with: `npm install number-pairings` (ignore the error messages)

 ## Usage